arahi7860/es6-classes/README.md

 ## Alternatives to getters and setters

-Prefer creating regular functions with a `getFullName`/`setFullName` pattern.
+As an alternative, we can also create regular functions with a `getFullName`/`setFullName` pattern.
+Although, this pattern slightly obscures the underlying intent of expositing straightforward getter and setter methods.

 ```javascript
 class Person {